cubesystems/releaf/docs/documentation/creating-controllers.md

 {% comment %} :TODO: link to a list of generated routes and their names {% endcomment %}

+The `releaf_resources` routing helper is a wrapper around the `resources` helper native to Rails, so it can accept any additional arguments that the built-in one supports.

-The `releaf_resources` helper accepts multiple arguments, so more controllers can be later added to the same line, e.g.:
+More resources can be later added to the same line, e.g.:

 ```ruby
 mount_releaf_at '/admin' do